 - Measure your fireplace very well, then choose a refacing that fits your decor tastes.

-- Choose one of the many different designs for custom refacings.
+- Choose one of the many different designs for custom refacing.

-Some great things about refacings are they install in seconds.
+Some great things about refacing are they install in seconds.
 No having to drill or screw anything in.
 No need for any tools at all.
-These just pop into place over top of your fireplace exterior using rare earth magnets!
+These just pop into place over the top of your fireplace exterior using rare earth magnets!
 They are super sturdy, too!
-Another positive about refacings is they cover the entire black steel surround of your firebox.
+Another positive about refacing is they cover the entire black steel surround of your firebox.
 They are specially made to cover the louvers that push heat out, without blocking the heat flow.
-You can get a new modern look for your fireplace, and these refacings even have real working doors!
+You can get a new modern look for your fireplace, and these refacing even have real working doors!